obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 aliases:
   - Interpreter
 ---
 Interpreter is a [[Introduction to Obsidian Web Clipper|Web Clipper]] feature that lets you interact with web pages using natural language.
-Interpreter lets you capture and modify data that you want to save to Obsidian.
+Interpreter helps you capture and modify data that you want to save to Obsidian.
 For example:

-- Extract specific text fragments from a page.
+- Extract specific text fragments.
-- Summarize or explain information on a page.
+- Summarize or explain information.
 - Convert text from one format to another.
 - Translate text to a different language.